Scott J. Stahl - DVM, DABVP - Avian

 Danya has been working in small animal veterinary medicine since 1997.
 In 2005 she began working here at SEAVS in order to fulfill her lifelong desire to work with exotic animals.
 She has been a huge asset to us here at SEAVS and currently works as our reception manager.

-At home, Danya lives with her american bulldog, cat, special-needs red foot tortoise, sand boa, hognose snake, leopard gecko, crested gecko, hamster, flame leg tarantula, and is fostering a nile monitor.
+At home, Danya lives with her American bulldog, cat, special-needs red foot tortoise, sand boa, hognose snake, leopard gecko, crested gecko, hamster, and a flame leg tarantula.

 Arialle is part of our reception team and started working at SEAVS in 2008.
 Occasionally assisting the technicians in our treatment area, Arialle has a strong affinity for all exotic animals.
-She shares her home with two cats, a Timneh - African Grey and White Capped Pionus.
-She hopes to finish her degree and apply to vet school in the future.
+Her work with exotic creatures is not limited to here at the clinic, she lives at home with a Husband, two children and a dog.

 Mina is currently a student at George Mason University, pursuing a B.S. in Biology.
 She has a strong background in various concentrations within the discipline.
 When she is not busy studying, she works part-time at SEAVS as part of our reception staff.

-At home she lives with a guinea pig, hamster and a hermit crab.
+At home she lives with a guinea pig, hamster, a cat, and her husband.